SeymourPashayev/hacks/README.md

 # Workflow Hacks

-*vimrc_archive - latest working vimrc in use
+*.vimrc - latest working vimrc in use
+*.bash_profile - latest working bash_profile in use

+### Files are in early development stages, a lot of functionality is not organized within the file